yhchjames/Stock_project/README.md

 ## Note:
 Branches trading data is from FUBON's website.
 Stock price is from twstock. yfinance gave me some wrong data.
+And twstock needs to do some modifies to fit TWO stocks.